 College planning is an exciting and somewhat stressful endeavor.
 A worldwide pandemic may increase anxiety and stress as you pursue your postsecondary plans.
 This site is meant to be a useful tool to support you as you continue to plan for and reach your post high school goals during this time.
 A website is never a replacement for meaningful conversations, reach out to your school counselors and other trusted adults to guide you through this process during this time.

-Know that colleges and universities WILL NOT penalize you for the grading shift our school district has put into place right now.
-MMSD moving to a Pass/No Pass grading system and reducing the required number of credits for the Class of 2020 will not impact your chances of getting in to a college or revoke your admission.
+Know that colleges and universities WILL NOT penalize you for the grading shift our school district put into place for the Spring 2020 semester MMSD moving to a Pass/No Pass grading system will not impact your chances of getting in to a college.
 Your transcript will indicate this adjustment by stating "Second Semester COVID 19.
 Pass/No Pass grading in place".
-It is important for you to continue to stay engaged in your coursework to the best of your ability during this time.
 If a college, scholarship funder or other third party requires you to submit your GPA from Spring 2020, MMSD will support you with this.

 COVID-19 Updates from Colleges and Universities